 Keeping up with CPAG Regional Networks

+If you're interested in attending CPAG events in your local region please sign up to your closest network mailing list .
 If your organisation or event is looking for support from a local CPAG on issues that relate to our kaupapa, please don't hesitate to get in touch.